artemponomarevjetski/culture-fit/README.md

 # Culture-Fit

-Welcome to the **culture-fit** repository, a tech industry career booster designed by `artemponomarevjetski`.
+Welcome to the **culture-fit** repository, a tech industry career booster designed by .
 This repository is dedicated to sharing insights, strategies, and resources for individuals looking to enhance their careers in the tech industry, focusing on agile software development, career success, capital raising, customer-centric culture, job negotiation, and transitioning into tech management roles.

 ## About